 1.4 Efficient Use of Resources

-Tools like Workday, SuccessFactors, and 15Five offer agile performance management features, facilitating continuous feedback, goal tracking, and regular check-ins.
+Applications such as Workday, SuccessFactors, and 15Five offer agile performance management tools that allow users to easily measure targets, send continuous feedback, and set follow-up check-ins.

 Conclusion